ibm-cloud-docs/Db2whc/help.md

 Here you'll find answers to common questions about using {{site.data.keyword.dashdblong}}.
 {: shortdesc}

-## Db2 Warehouse on Cloud service is not available
+## Db2 Warehouse SaaS service is not available
 {: #outages}

 The {{site.data.keyword.dashdbshort_notm}} service in {{site.data.keyword.Bluemix_notm}} might not be available.